-Let’s take Oprah Winfrey for example.
-Can you imagine what kinds of things she believed about herself, all because of what some asshole and fucked up family members did to her?
+Let’s take Bizzy Bone for example.
+Can you imagine what kinds of things he believed about himself, all because of what some asshole did to him (molestation).

 That should tell you just how powerful your beliefs are.

-I actually believed I was ugly and pathetic in High School.
-I’d hate to admit that but I really did.
+I actually believed I was ugly in High School up until a point.
+I’d hate to admit that but I did.

 Choose your beliefs wisely,

 3. How do you respond to bullying?

 NoBullying says 39% of children have never told anyone they’re being bullied.
 And 21% of teens experience bullying on YouTube.